yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Sets.txt

     'the' in unique_words_zen
     'mississippi' in unique_words_zen

-While this looks no different that performing the same operations on a list, set s have a much more efficient item look-up (as discussed in a later section).
+While this looks no different that performing the same operations on a list, sets have a much more efficient item look-up (as discussed in a later section).

 .. caution::